Milind-Blaze/academic-kickstart/content/personal/reading.md

 	text_color_light = true
 +++

-Of the activites I engage in outside of academics and research, reading is perhaps one that I enjoy the most.
+Of the activites I engage in outside of academics and research, reading is perhaps the one that I enjoy the most.
 Books- easy to read fantasy page turners and serious manuscripts about the state of the world and our reality alike- have both shaped my understanding of this world and brought me much joy.
 That said, I will read virtually anything I come across.
 If you ever want to talk about a book, I'm in!
 If you recommend one, I'll read it!
 On that note, here are some books that I enjoyed reading very much-

 ## [Reading list](../my_reading)